overtone/emacs-live/packs/stable/clojure-pack/lib/a.el/README.md

 Emacs Lisp functions for dealing with associative structures in a uniform and functional way.

+**This library is sunsetting, you are advised not to use it on new projects.**

 Inspired by Clojure, dash, and seq.el.

 These functions can take association lists, hash tables, and in some cases vectors (where the index is considered the key).